 Make sure the pump you intend to purchase is designed to actually pump water.
 Some of the pumps on the market are cheaply designed and are intended only for ornamental use.
 Also, pumps designed for other liquids, such as oil, do not have the same design for all internal parts, and may not work satisfactorily.

 Secondly, make sure your water pump includes a check valve in the base, to prevent backflow.
 If you don't have one, you may have to re-prime your pump often, and this would make water usage tedious.
 If I drain all 30' of line in my system, it takes at least 15 pumps (sometimes closer to 30) to get water back up to my sink.
 My pump came with a swinging check valve in the base, but a spring-loaded one would be even better, as it is stronger.

-Lastly, make sure there is nothing in your pump which would be destroyed or damaged, should your pump freeze.
-My bathroom pump froze twice last winter, and was not hurt.
-But it did require a long time to thaw.
+Lastly, make sure there is nothing in your pump that would be destroyed or damaged, should your pump freeze.
+My bathroom pump froze twice last winter and was not hurt.
+It did, however, require a long time to thaw.
 (There was ice forming right up through the center and out the top.)